Last updated on December 3rd, 2022 at 06:34 pm

 The way that SEO works have made leaps and bounds from where it started, but it’s still imperfect.
 It certainly doesn’t rank unrefined, conversational content as highly as SEO-focused content.

-There is still a huge gap between automated generated content vs human-written one.
+There is still a huge gap between automated-generated content vs human-written one.
 The gap between AI automation and human content writers is a long way to fill.

-SEO Challenge #7: Optimizing Local Landing Pages
+SEO Challenge #7: How to handle Local SEO Challenges?

 ~ Ryan Dalal, CEO at Merge PDF